Create a mesh network topology with Azure Virtual Network Manager

 Connectivity Configurations Select the name of the configuration you created in the previous section.

-Target regions Select all the regions where the configuration will be applied to virtual networks.
+Target regions Select all the regions where the configuration is applied to virtual networks.

 3. Select Next and then select Deploy to commit the configuration to the selected regions.